-If we feel that a pupil warrants expertise/input from outside agencies, the SENDCO will refer to the agency with the parent's involvement and permission.
+If we feel that a pupil warrants expertise/input from outside agencies, the SENDCo will refer to the agency with the parent's involvement and permission.

-The School Nurse attends school regularly to provide advice and support on a referral basis.
+The School Nurse can be consulted for advice and support on a referral basis.

-All staff take part in Continuing Professional Development and there are professional development opportunities in school.
-The SENDCO delivers staff training on SEND and strategies are shared with staff.
+The school is registered with National College to encourage independent Continuing Professional Development (CPD).
+All staff take part in CPD and there are professional development opportunities in school.
+Thursday morning briefings lend itself to teaching and learning CDP with a major focus on metacognition and retention-based approaches with students.
+As part of this CPD session and during INSED and twilight sessions, the SENDCo delivers staff training on SEND and strategies are shared with staff.
 LSAs take part in all main staff training and also undertake additional training specific to their support role.